Cookie preferences

 Curious Learning is a non-profit putting literacy apps in the hands of children giving them the opportunity to learn to read.

-Curious Learning curates, localizes, optimizes & distributes open-source learning apps that provide a path to literacy in 50+ languages regardless of proximity to schools.
-Curious Learning has more than 10 years of proven impact, harnessing the natural curiosity of a child, together with the neuroscience of how the brain learns to read, and has reached ~3.5 million learners.
+Curious Learning curates, localizes, optimizes, and distributes open-source learning apps that provide a path to literacy in 50+ languages, regardless of proximity to schools.
+Curious Learning has more than 10 years of proven impact, harnessing the natural curiosity of children, along with the neuroscience of how the brain learns to read, and has reached approximately 5 million learners.

 Overview